 The declaration of candidacy must include the candidate's name in the form it is to appear on the official ballot.
 A candidate may use his or her full legal name or any combination of first name, middle name, initials, or nickname with the last name.
 No abbreviations or titles are permitted.

 A nickname is defined as a familiar or shortened form of a proper name by which an individual is commonly known.
 Names that are not familiar or shortened forms of proper names, such as "Red," "Skip," or "Lower Taxes" are not permitted.
 A nickname is a substitute for the candidate's legal name.
 It is not permissible to add the nickname in quotes between the first and last name.
 For example, John "Jack" Jones is not acceptable, but Jack Jones is acceptable.

 Please note: Your signature as a candidate must be notarized.
 Notary service is available in the City Clerk's Office.

 Notification of Non-Candidacy

-The notification of non-candidacy form is to notify the Clerk's Office and the electorate of an incumbent officeholder's intent to not seek re-election to the same office.
-Incumbent office holders who do not intend to seek re-election to the same office should file the notification by the deadline listed on the table above.
+The notification of the non-candidacy form is to notify the Clerk's Office and the electorate of an incumbent officeholder's intent to not seek re-election to the same office.
+Incumbent officeholders who do not intend to seek re-election to the same office should file the notification by the deadline listed on the table above.
 If an incumbent not seeking re-election files the notification timely, the nomination paper deadline remains the same.
-If an incumbent does not file this form and does not seek re-election, the deadline for filing signatures with the City Clerk for that office is extended 72 hours.
+If an incumbent does not file this form does not seek re-election, the deadline for filing signatures with the City Clerk for that office is extended 72 hours.
 The deadline is not extended for the incumbent.